asolano2013/EMATemplate/README.md

 # Intel® Endpoint Management Assistant (Intel® EMA) Server Cloud-Start

 This template will create a Virtual Machine in Microsoft Azure.
-It will automatically deploy all requirements needed in order to get Intel EMA configured.
-Use the applicable button below to create a Virtual Machine in Microsoft Azure with all necessary background services and Intel EMA automatically installed.
+Use the applicable button below to deploy the build with all necessary background services and Intel EMA automatically installed.
 Keep in mind that the estimated cost below is based on a Hybrid Benefit(Windows) License.
 Please wait ~15 minutes after you deploy the build before you use instance, allowing all configurations to complete.

 NOTE: You are able to download the templates and modify the different configurations for the virtual machine.
 You can modify the VM size, disk size, SQL license, etc..